Rob Kardashian Has A Big Problem When It Comes To Dream

 Most of Keeping Up With The Kardashians episode "Kim’s Last Ditch Effort," is about, well, Kim Kardashian’s emotional last ditch effort to be able to conceive and carry a third baby.
 But, there’s an another meaty story hiding in Kimberly’s tear-soaked journey, which is about her brother Rob’s drive to get in touch with his Armenian heritage as impending fatherhood inches closer.
 There’s only one problem: Rob is acting like his then-unborn baby daughter is only Armenian.

-This uncomfortable realization comes to light when Rob, his pregnant on-again, off-again girlfriend Blac Chyna, and resident Kardashian family straight-talker Khloe Kardashian are chatting about little Dream’s imminent arrival.
+This uncomfortable realisation comes to light when Rob, his pregnant on-again, off-again girlfriend Blac Chyna, and resident Kardashian family straight-talker Khloe Kardashian are chatting about little Dream’s imminent arrival.

 Advertisement